Terms and Conditions

 Cancellations and chargebacks

 Donors will only be able to cancel a donation if they contact Younify CIC within 24 hours after it is authorised on our site.
-After this time, donors will be required to contact the Not for profit directly to request a refund and any refund is at the Not for profit’s discretion.
+After this time, donors will be required to contact the good cause directly to request a refund and any refund is at the good cause’s discretion.
 Where a full refund is provided, any fees charged by Stripe will also be refunded to you.

-Where a customer disputes a donation as an unauthorised payment, known as a Chargeback, and the dispute is resolved in favour of the donor, the donation amount (minus the initial administration fee charged) will be deducted from the Not for profit account (including, where necessary, from any funds held in respect of other donations) and Younify CIC shall not have any liability to the Not for profit in respect of Chargebacks or other monetary refunds.
+Where a customer disputes a donation as an unauthorised payment, known as a Chargeback, and the dispute is resolved in favour of the donor, the donation amount (minus the initial administration fee charged) will be deducted from the good cause account (including, where necessary, from any funds held in respect of other donations) and Younify CIC shall not have any liability to the good cause in respect of Chargebacks or other monetary refunds.

 Payment of funds

-Payments will be made directly by Stripe to the bank account associated with the Not for profit’s Stripe account in accordance with Stripe’s standard payment procedures.
+Payments will be made directly by Stripe to the bank account associated with the good cause’s Stripe account in accordance with Stripe’s standard payment procedures.
+These payouts will take place weekly on Monday.

 Unauthorised card use